How Long Does It Take to Balance Tires?

 How long does it take to balance tires?

-The whole process of checking, removing, balancing your tires and mounting them again can take anywhere from 30 minutes to an hour.
+The whole process of checking, removing, balancing and mounting a set of 4 tires again can take anywhere from 30 minutes to an hour.
 If you are also having new tires put on, this may add a small amount of time to the process.

 How are tires balanced?